-I found a gorgeous mustardy yellow vintage suitcase, which I upcycled into a fabulous side table.
+I found a gorgeous mustardy yellow old suitcase, which I upcycled into a fabulous side table.
 Not only that, I added extra character to the case with some vintage luggage labels.
-You can download these vintage luggage labels here for free.
-This vintage suitcase side table looks great either bedside table or as a coffee table.
+This old suitcase table looks great either as a bedside table or as a coffee table.
 The storage it creates is an added bonus.

-My sister in-law has a fabulous collection of vintage luggage labels and hotel stickers from Bergen which she kindly lent me for this project.
-I have scanned these lovely labels into a pdf which you can download and use for your own projects (see below).
+My sister-in-law has a fabulous collection of vintage luggage labels and hotel stickers from Bergen which she kindly lent me for this project.
+I have scanned these lovely labels into a pdf which you can download and use for your own projects (click here to download).

 Why Bergen ?

 To give my upcycled creations that extra special touch, I love to personalize them often with images and maps.
 My husband’s family is originally from Bergen in Norway and it is one of our favorite places in the world.

 Being brought up in Hong Kong I have traveled extensively, especially around Asia and Europe.
 And Norway is the most stunningly beautiful country I have ever visited.
 If it wasn’t also the most expensive Paul and I would be tempted to live in the Fjords.
 I’d already made a map chair to celebrate my love of Norway, so I decided to continue with this theme when decorating my old suitcase table.

 A wonderful collection of vintage Norwegian maps including one of Bergen can be found here.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.